apache/spark/docs/streaming-custom-receivers.md

   <td>
     Simple to implement.<br>
     System takes care of block generation and rate control.
-    No fault-tolerance guarantees, can loose data on receiver failure.
+    No fault-tolerance guarantees, can lose data on receiver failure.
   </td>
 </tr>
 <tr>